This is “More details about various types of washi tapes – Part 2” of a 2-part series. Click here to read Part 1.

 I stumbled upon them in a book shop and saw them in real.
 Honestly speaking, I was not sure what to do with the tape I bought other than wrapping up the books.

-Not sure if you do this… I used to wrap all the school books and some other precious books and magazines with plastic sheets.
-And of course, normal cellophane tape was the only choice.
-It turned yellowish over time and became kind of sticky.
+Not sure if you do this… I used to wrap all the textbooks and some other precious books and magazines with plastic sheets.
+And, of course, general cellophane tape was the only choice.
+It turned yellowish over time and became rather sticky and messy.

 I think washi tape is such a fantastic alternative.

-Not only does it beautify the books, it’s also acid-free (for certain brands like mt masking tape and Aimez le style washi tape).
-Well, I’m not sure (yet to find out) if this applies to all the other decorative tapes in the market.
+Not only does it beautify the books, but it’s also acid-free (for some brands like mt masking tape and Aimez le style washi tape).
+Well, I’m not sure (yet to find out) if this applies to all the other decorative tapes on the market.

-It’s not that hard to pick the kind of sticky tape (either you get to buy it or not) that I like in the bookstore since it only offered very limited choice.
+Anyway, it’s not that hard to pick the kind of paper tape (if you come across it in your area) that I like in the bookstore since it only offers a limited choice.

 However, it’s so different in the internet world.

-If you search on the World Wide Web, you will literally get tons of washi-tape-related pictures.
+If you search on the World Wide Web, you will get many washi-tape-related pictures.

-There are already hundreds of different designs, colors and styles in mt brand alone.
-Not to mention, they do have limited edition adhesive tapes for different regions and countries.
-Plus, they also offer “seasonal” products such as Summer Collection, Autumn & Winter Collection, Christmas tapes and so on.
+They already have hundreds of different designs, colors, and styles in the mt brand alone.
+Moreover, they do have limited edition adhesive tapes for other regions and countries.
+Plus, they also offer “seasonal” products such as Summer Collection, Autumn & Winter Collection, Christmas tapes, and so on.

 Do remember there are many more washi adhesive tapes out there, with or without brands.
-For instance, some other famous ones are maste washi making tape, Round Top masking tape, Shinzi Katoh masking tape etc. Some companies also come out with their very own deco tapes.
+For instance, some other famous ones are maste washi masking tape, Round Top masking tape, Shinzi Katoh masking tape, etc. Similarly, some companies also come out with their very own deco tapes.

-Besides, you have the option to buy single roll or to collect them all in a series.
-They carry the same theme, for example flowers, and offer in different colors.
+Besides, you have the option to buy a single roll or to collect them all in a series.
+They carry the same theme, say flowers, and offer in different colors.